SakolkiatNr/odin-recipes/README.md

-A fun project using html/css from the foundation course of The Odin Project.
+A fun project using html from the foundation course of The Odin Project.
-I'll be making recipes in Pop Culture webpage!
+I've made a food recipes web page!